svetlyak40wt/django-fields/README.md

 Django-fields is an application which includes different kinds of models fields.

-Right now, application contains two fields with encryption support:
+Right now, the application contains these fields with encryption support:

-EncryptedCharField and EncryptedTextField.
+* EncryptedCharField
+* EncryptedDateField
+* EncryptedDateTimeField
+* EncryptedEmailField
+* EncryptedFileField
+* EncryptedFloatField
+* EncryptedIntField
+* EncryptedLongField
+* EncryptedTextField
+* EncryptedUSPhoneNumberField

+They are each used in a similar fashion to their native, non-encrypted counterparts.

+One thing to remember is `.filter()`, `.order_by()`, etc... methods on a queryset will not work due to the text being encrypted in the database.
+Any filtering, sorting, etc... on encrypted fields will need to be done in memory.

 Requirements
 -----------